101 things to do in Melbourne at least once in your life

 Why go?
 These trees are distinguished by their extreme height (they can reach up to 115 metres tall) and their somewhat horizontal branches.
 They’re some of the oldest living organisms on Earth!

 Don’t miss: Walking through these plantations makes you feel tiny.
-The grid-like plantation in Warburton includes over 1,400 trees, all up to 55 metres tall.
+The grid-like plantation in Warburton includes over 1,400 trees, all up to 55-metres tall.

-40. See the lion dance in Chinatown during Chinese New Year
+See the lion dance in Chinatown during Chinese New Year

 What is it?
-Every February Melbourne kicks off its Chinese New Year celebrations, which often include traditional live music, food, firecrackers, street performers, martial artists and the traditional lion dance down Little Bourke Street aka Chinatown.
+Every January or February Melbourne kicks off its Chinese New Year celebrations, which often include traditional live music, food, firecrackers, street performers, martial artists and the traditional lion dance down Little Bourke Street aka Chinatown.

 Why go?
 Chinese New Year and Lunar New Year is for many a time to get together with friends and family to wish for good luck and a prosperous year ahead.
 As Melbourne's Asian communities celebrate, everyone is invited to join in the festivities all around the city.